 by Lorie Srivastava

-The economic value of raw – or untreated water – fluctuates over time, depending on prevailing supply and demand conditions.
-Over future decades from 2030 to 2090, average economic value of water on federal public lands – specifically on national forests – will range from about $4 per hundred cubic feet (HCF) to about $53 per HCF, depending on future climate conditions (note that all presented values are in 2018 dollars).
-The value of raw water will, on average, be highest when supply is scarcest at $53 per HCF, under the hot-dry future, and lowest over the decades when all possible climate scenarios are averaged (known as the ensemble mean), at $4 per HCF.
-If the future will be wet and warm, average economic value of water will be $20 per HCF
+The economic value of raw – or untreated water – will fluctuate over time, depending on prevailing supply and demand factors.
+Over the decades from 2030 to 2090, the average economic value of water on federal public lands – specifically on national forests – will range from about $4 per hundred cubic feet (HCF) to about $53 per HCF, depending on what future climate will be realized (all values are in 2018 dollars).
+The value of raw water will on average be highest when supply is scarcest at $53 per HCF, under a hot-dry future, and lowest over the decades when all possible climate scenarios are averaged (known as the ensemble mean), at $4 per HCF.
+If the future will be wet and warm, the average economic value of water will be $20 per HCF

 Calculating the Economic Value of Water from Public Forests

-The economic value of water from San Bernardino National Forest is calculated based on the dynamics of supply and demand change for urban residents over the years.
-We focus on urban residents who obtain water from water retailers who in turn get their water from San Bernardino National Forest.
+The economic value of water from San Bernardino National Forest is calculated in terms of how better off or worse off urban residents are when supply and demand changes occur over the years.
+We focus on urban residents who get water from water retailers who in turn get their water from San Bernardino National Forest.
 On the supply side, water from national forests managed by the United States Forest Service (USFS) are subject to drought conditions, wildfires, and changing temperatures associated with climate change.
 We use a dynamic vegetation model, MC2, to generate the supply of water from San Bernardino National Forest.
-Having endured droughts and wildfires for decades, Californians have devised policies and institutions to adapt and reduce their exposure to dynamic environmental stressors that affect watersheds and water supply.
+Having endured droughts and wildfires for decades, Californians have devised policies and institutions to adapt and reduce their exposure to such dynamic environmental stressors that affect watersheds and water supply.
 On the demand side, a variety of policies throughout California have been developed and implemented to reduce water use, including:

 - technological mandates such as low flow toilets,

 - mandated per capita daily limits since the last drought.